-This formula has been applied in the continuum to the d = 2 nested causal diamonds as well as to the causal diamond contained in the d = 2 cylinder spacetime, and shown to give the expected Calabrese-Cardy logarithmic behaviour [8, 9].
-It has also been calculated in the discrete setting, i.e., for causal sets approximated by causal diamonds in Minkowski and de Sitter spacetimes: in d = 2 where it shows the expected logarithmic behaviour and in d = 4 where it shows the expected area behaviour [10, 11, 12].
+This formula has been applied in the continuum to the d = 2 nested causal diamonds as well as to the causal diamond contained in the d = 2 cylinder spacetime, and shown to give the expected Calabrese-Cardy logarithmic behaviour [7, 8].
+It has also been calculated in the discrete setting, i.e., for causal sets approximated by causal diamonds in Minkowski and de Sitter spacetimes: in d = 2 where it shows the expected logarithmic behaviour and in d = 4 where it shows the expected area behaviour [9, 10, 11].

 In this work, we present an analytic calculation of the SSEE for de Sitter horizons for all d > 2 for a massive scalar field with effective mass $\mathbf{m} = \sqrt{m^2 + \xi R}$.
 Our calculation uses the restriction of the Bunch-Davies vacuum in the Poincare or conformal patch of de Sitter to the static patch.
 Even though \mathcal{O} is non-compact in the time direction, we show that the generalised eigenvalue equation Eqn.
 (1.1) can be explicitly solved mode by mode.
-We find that the SSEE is independent of the effective mass, which is in agreement with the results of Higuchi and Yamamoto [1]1.
+We find that the SSEE is independent of the effective mass, which is in agreement with the results of Higuchi and Yamamoto [1] but differs from the result of [12] where the EE was evaluated on the spacelike hypersurface close to the future de Sitter boundary and found to be mass dependent.
 The total SSEE can be calculated using a UV cut-off in the angular modes for the Bunch-Davies vacuum and is therefore proportional to the regularised area of the horizon.
 The other α vacua however need an additional momentum cut-off.